 This is a very hard, complex question that obviously all the world’s books cannot answer.
 But I’ll try to write shortly from what I understood by personal experience that obviously doesn’t give a complete answer as God is so infinitely vast and great we cannot even imagine.
 What is important is that our opinion and the idea of who He is, go in the right direction that is always accompanied and confirmed by His Word.
 There we find the revelation of God for us, and there we can be taught about Him.
 We must base our opinions and thoughts about Him on what we find there.

-Often the way we and most people imagine God might be erroneous, as we haven’t arrived yet in a certain level of understanding.
+Often the way we and most people imagine God might be erroneous, as we haven’t arrived yet at a certain level of understanding.
 For the natural man, the one who doesn’t know God, this is normal.
 His knowledge of Him is superficial, mainly from what he had heard of Him.
 The spiritual person who has been reborn and now is a new creation in Him is still the same.
-He doesn’t have complete knowledge of Him yet as he will have to learn more all his life.
+He doesn’t have complete knowledge of Him yet, as he will have to learn more all his life.
 Still, at least he has a foundation to build on.
-This is still a small, but true part of God’s glory, revealed to him, because one day he had the experience of repentance and have truly known God’s forgiveness.
-The knowledge we are speaking about is not just a theological knowledge, but one the Holy Spirit teaches in our hearts.
+This is still a small but true part of God’s glory, revealed to him because one day, he had the experience of repentance and have truly known God’s forgiveness.
+The knowledge we are speaking about is not just theological knowledge but one the Holy Spirit teaches in our hearts.
 Then after having that, we can also know more, theologically speaking.
-The theological knowledge must always go hand in hand with the spiritual one.
+Theological knowledge must always go hand in hand with spiritual one.